Dean's Executive Advisory Board

 Ryan Cork

-Ryan Cork’s career began as a senior medical corpsman for the U.S. Navy before taking on the role of administrator at The Ohio State University Wexner Medical Center and James Cancer Hospital.
-He serves as the executive director of the Northwest Arkansas Council’s Health Care Transformation Division where he collaborates with regional healthcare systems to improve healthcare in Benton and Washington counties in Northwest Arkansas.
-Some of the main goals of the division include increasing graduate medical education positions and expanding integrative research.
-Cork joined the Council after serving in several leadership positions with the Cleveland Clinic, including key roles with Cleveland Clinic’s locations in Abu Dhabi, United Arab Emirates, and other countries in the Middle East and North Africa.
-Since 1994, Cork has served on active duty in the United States Navy and most recently with the United States Navy Reserves, Medical Services Corp.
+Ryan Cork’s career began as a senior medical corpsman for the Navy before taking on the role of administrator at The Ohio State University Wexner Medical Center and James Cancer Hospital.
+He currently serves as Vice Chancellor of Northwest Region for the University of Arkansas for Medical Sciences where he directs and leads UAMS activities for Northwest Arkansas in collaboration with UAMS leadership including academic and research programs.
+He leads the development, growth, and management of clinical and graduate medical education programs and provides leadership in strategic planning for the future of UAMS in Northwest Arkansas.
+Previously, he served as executive director of the Northwest Arkansas Council’s Health Care Transformation Division where he collaborated with regional healthcare systems to improve healthcare in Benton and Washington counties in Northwest Arkansas.
+Cork joined the council after serving several leadership positions with the Cleveland Clinic, including key roles with Cleveland Clinic’s locations in Abu Dhabi, United Arab Emirates, and other countries in the Middle East and North Africa.
+Since 1994, Cork has served on active duty in the U.S. Navy and most recently with the Navy Reserves, Medical Services Corps.
 His responsibilities throughout his career have included strategic and financial planning for capacity growth, clinical care, and healthcare operations.

 Ro DiBrezzo